-The JUF Uptown Cafe is Chicago's first kosher anti-hunger program for the needy.
+The JUF Uptown Cafe is one of Chicago's first kosher anti-hunger program for the needy.
 In addition to providing hot meals in a restaurant-style setting, the JUF Uptown Cafe program brings dignity and hope to people in need.
 The JUF Uptown Cafe feeds Jews and non-Jews alike and is open three days a week for dinner and on Sundays for brunch.

 909 West Wilson Avenue (between Hazel and Sheridan) in the Dina and Eli Field EZRA Multi-Service Center, Chicago.
 Parking information.